 A Primer on Christian Alternative Rock: The Violet Burning

 WHO ARE THEY?
 Essentially, they are Michael J. Pritzl, joined by a cast of revolving musicians.
-Pritzl became a Christian in the Vineyard Church in the late 1980s, and his band was for a brief time a Vineyard-approved praise and worship group.
-But then they fell out with the Vineyard, and their music became much more interesting.
+Pritzl was heavily associated with the Vineyard Church in the late 1980s, but the Vineyard treated him poorly and saddled him with a number of false accusations–and his music became much more interesting.
 Free to follow his muse, Pritzl has spent two decades now making idiosyncratic, artsy records for what I take to be a very devoted coterie of fans.
 (He is also a relentless re-recorder of his own music, which means that I’m not dealing with every album he’s put out here.)

 GENRE TAGS (OTHER THAN ALTERNATIVE ROCK): Dream Pop, Grunge, Pop/Rock, Shoegaze